Best MacBook for Teachers iMore 2021

 Apple MacBooks have always had a place in classrooms thanks to their overall power and durability.
-If you're a teacher looking for a new laptop, we recommend the MacBook Air (2019).
+The best MacBook for teachers is the MacBook Air (M1, 2020), which is also our best MacBook) overall.
 There are other noteworthy models we've gathered to help you choose the one that fits your needs best.

 - Same screen size as 13-inch MBP

 - Up to 18 hours of wireless web between charges